Parents & Owners in React: Context Providers

 At the moment I’m working on making geotechnical data more useful at Bedrock.engineer.

 I am currently available for freelance work.
 I’m mostly interested in web geospatial, data visualisation using d3.js and React but I’m open to many kinds of interesting work.
+Especially if it’s in (geo)scientific fields.
 Let’s connect, send me an email jules.blom@bedrock.engineer

 You can find me on the web on Twitter.